nguyenph88/Personal-Website-Main-Page/README.md

 Personal website main page

-this will be used to update more information about this personal website, will be back soon update some ajax and
+this will be used to update more information about this personal website, will be back soon update some ajax